-Install a weather-based irrigation controller.
-Register for our weather-based irrigation controller class at scvh2oprograms.com, and go home with a free controller to install at your property in the Santa Clarita Valley.
+- Install a weather-based irrigation controller.
+Register for our weather-based irrigation controller class at conservation.clwa.org, and get a voucher for a free controller to install at your property.

-Replace your turf with Santa Clarita-friendly plants.
-Stop by CLWA to pick up a copy of our Santa Clarita Valley Colorful Landscapes for Water Conservation booklet.
+- Replace your turf with Santa Clarita-friendly plants.
+Stop by CLWA to pick up a copy of our Thrifty 30 – Top Plants for the SCV.

 Indoor Water Saving Tips

-Wash only full loads in the dishwasher.
+- Wash only full loads in the dishwasher.
 Although dishwashers on their own use an average of only 12 gallons per use, running multiple loads per day that are half-full will quickly add up.
-Wash only full loads.

 - Wash only full loads in your washing machine.
 REbates for high-efficiency washing machines may be available through your gas company or hardware store.
 Shop around for the best price.